+93

 American River Tour on SacTV

 SacTV founder Alex Cosper hosts this video on the American River Parkway in Sacramento.
 This 13-minute episode was shot at William Pond Park in North Sacramento and River Bend Park in Rancho Cordova on Saturday, November 26, 2022.
 The two parks are divided by the Harold Richey Bike Bridge.
-The video also includes footage from December 2022 on the river near Cal Expo, the Fair Oaks Boulevard Bridge, the Sac State Bridge, the Howe Avenue Bridge and the Watt Avenue Bridge.
-The late autumn footage shows the hiking trails are covered with leaves while there are still plenty of leaves on trees, contributing to year-round scenic beauty.

 Do you want a web host powered by renewable energy?
 Go green with Green Geeks.